chatbotkit/template-nextjs-generative-ui-js/README.md

 # Generative UI Template for Next.js / ChatBotKit / JS

-This repository is a template to quickly start your next Generative UI project using Node.js, ChatBotKit and JavaScript.
+This repository is a template to help you quickly start your next Generative UI project using Node.js, ChatBotKit and JavaScript.

 ## Technology Stack